Rita Benson LeBlanc: Lawsuit against grandfather

 It was announced on January 21, 2015, by then Saints and Pelicans owner Tom Benson that Leblanc was no longer in consideration for future ownership of either franchise.
 She then sued him for control of his companies, claiming he was "incompetent."
 Tom Benson called the lawsuit meritless and false.

+Arrest

+Rita LeBlanc was arrested for shoving a parking enforcement officer in Charleston, South Carolina.
+The arrest happened on Monday, June 16, 2025 when a parking enforcement officer was attempting to put a boot on her car.
+Charged with assault, resisting, hindering, opposing and interfering with an officer/city employee.